Kong/docs.konghq.com/app/deck/get-started.md

 ## Create a Route

-To access this service, you need to configure a route.
-Create a route that matches incoming requests that start with `/`, and attach it to the service that was previously created by specifying `service.name`:
+To access this Service, you need to configure a Route.
+Create a Route that matches incoming requests that start with `/`, and attach it to the service that was previously created by specifying `service.name`:

 ```bash
 echo '_format_version: "3.0"